 Pennies are so hard to spend that many people don’t even bother — they just store them all in jars, or even throw them away.
 Economist Greg Mankiw of Harvard University argues that pennies are simply no longer useful as a means of exchange: “When people start leaving a monetary unit at the cash register for the next customer, the unit is too small to be useful.”

 There are precedents for getting rid of coins that are too small to use.
-Back in 1857, the U.S. Mint stopped producing halfpenny coins — which, according to the historical information calculator at MeasuringWorth.com, had a purchasing power of $0.14 in 2015 dollars.
-So at the time it was eliminated, the “useless” halfpenny could buy as much as 14 pennies can today.
+Back in 1857, the U.S. Mint stopped producing half-cent coins — which, according to the historical information calculator at MeasuringWorth.com, had a purchasing power of $0.15 in 2020 dollars.
+At the time it was eliminated, the “useless” halfpenny could buy as much as 15 pennies can today.

 2. They Waste Time

-This not only weighs down our pockets, it also holds up the line while we mess around counting out coins.
+This not only weighs down our pockets, but it also holds up the line while we mess around counting out coins.
 Citizens to Retire the U.S. Penny cites a study done by Walgreens and the National Association of Convenience Stores showing that handling pennies adds an average of two seconds to each cash transaction.

 To save time at the register, some businesses have experimented with rounding all transactions to the nearest nickel.
-The New Jersey Star-Ledger reports that several Chipotle restaurants tried this in 2012, but customers who had extra cents added to their bills complained.
+Several Chipotle restaurants tried this in 2012, but customers who had extra cents added to their bills complained.

 Supporters of the penny don’t buy this argument.
 Americans for Common Cents, the pro-penny group funded by the zinc industry, calls the claim “absurd.”
 In the first place, the group argues, employees who spend less time counting out change won’t necessarily spend it on other, more useful tasks.